sovaai/chatKit-lib/docs/components/message.md

   }
 }
 ```
-To see information about icons, visit https://www.npmjs.com/package/@fortawesome/react-fontawesome.
+To see information about icons, visit [react-fontawesome](https://www.npmjs.com/package/@fortawesome/react-fontawesome "react-fontawesome").
-You can change these values using [APImethod](#custom_settings "description of method").
+You can change these values using relevant [APImethod](#custom_settings "description of method").